akouz/HBus/README.md

 ## [10] C_CMD

 Optional custom command to HBus node.
-Content depends on node type, software revision, etc.
+Content depends on device type and model, software revision, etc. For example, it can be a ыутыщк calibration command, etc.

 Request from Node A to Node B